MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 This creates the AzureAD application and Service Principal the will be used by the TeamCity build step to authenticate to Azure.

+Don't forget that you'll have to import he certificate to the build agent.

+Export the cert with the private key

+[pic of export]

+Import the cert using the password used to export it

+[pic of import]

 ## Create a custom role

+Next step is to limit what the Service Principal can do in the Azure subscription(s).
+I like to limit to a specific resource group and will create a custom role that limits the Service Principal to be able to take actions on container instance groups within the resource group and nothing else.

+First the policy below should be saved as a JSON document and in the Assingnable Scope property, update with the subscription ID.
+This policy allows the Principal to carry out any action against the container groups but could be locked down even further if required.

 Update subscription-id-here with Azure SubscriptionID ```Get-AzureRmSubscription```